Best-of Guides Ireland

 €€€€ · Modern Cuisine

 Kinsale – either the start or end of the Wild Atlantic Way, depending on which way you choose to travel – is a vibrant town centred around a harbour filled with yachts and fishing boats, and Bastion sits comfortably amongst the brightly painted shops and restaurants on the narrow main street.
 Paul McDonald and his wife, Helen, have worked tirelessly over the years, forging ahead to create the restaurant you see before you today.
 While Paul is Scottish by birth, his cooking looks firmly to Ireland for its influences and inspiration.
-Locally caught seafood is a particular highlight from the confident kitchen team, who deliver complexity, flavour and texture in equal measure.
+Locally caught seafood is a particular highlight from the confident kitchen team, who deliver complexity and depth in both flavour and texture.